nokusukun/DCSE/README.md

 Set the passphrase that you and the other members have agreed on.

-*The passphrases are all saved in localStoarage and is unique for each user/server.*
+**The passphrases are all saved in localStoarage and is unique for each user/server.**

+**_You must change channels if you changed passphrases to reload the changes._**

 ![During](http://i.imgur.com/UuELGYS.png)